What is a Brow Lift?

 A brow lift, also known as a forehead lift, is a cosmetic surgical procedure that is designed to improve the appearance of the forehead and eyebrows.
 The procedure is typically performed on individuals who are experiencing wrinkles, lines, sagging or drooping eyebrows, as well as hooding of the upper eyelids, which can make a person look tired, sad, or older.
 A brow lift can help to create a more youthful and refreshed appearance by smoothing out wrinkles and lines, elevating the eyebrows, and opening up the eyes.

-The procedure can be performed using several different techniques, such as the traditional technique, the endoscopic technique or the minimal incision technique.
+The procedure can be performed using several different techniques, such as the traditional technique, the endoscopic technique or the temporal brow lift.
 The traditional technique involves making an incision along the hairline, lifting and repositioning the forehead skin, and removing any excess skin.
 The endoscopic technique involves making several small incisions in the hairline and using a small camera called an endoscope to guide the surgery.
-The minimal incision technique involves making small incisions in the hairline and using specialized instruments to lift the skin.
+The minimal incision technique involves making small incisions in the hairline and using specialised instruments to lift the skin.

 How to choose the best surgeon for a Brow Lift in the UK